nethoxa/rakoon/README.md

 - - -

 This is a transaction fuzzer for the Ethereum Protocol, with per-transaction custom mutators, an user interface for seeing live data from the fuzzer and a terminal to ineract with it in real time.
-Huge thanks to [Marius van der Wijden](https://github.com/MariusVanDerWijden) for building [tx-fuzz](https://github.com/MariusVanDerWijden/tx-fuzz), which I used as reference in many parts of this project.
+Huge thanks to [Marius van der Wijden](https://github.com/MariusVanDerWijden) for building [tx-fuzz](https://github.com/MariusVanDerWijden/tx-fuzz), which I used as reference in many parts of this project, as well as to the [alloy team](https://github.com/alloy-rs), as I leveraged heavily on them to build this.

 ## Usage